awrichar/gradle-external-build/README.md

         }
     }

-## Syntax

-The components each have two methods to configure the external build - `buildConfig` specifies the configuration for invoking the external build tool, and `buildOutput` specifies the output files from the build to expose to Gradle.
+The components each have two methods to configure the external build. `buildConfig` specifies the configuration for invoking the external build tool, and `buildOutput` specifies the output files from the build to expose to Gradle.